 You do not need an order or a prescription from your doctor.
 All our tests include everything you need to have the test performed.
 After ordering, simply bring the requisition form to a LabCorp or Quest Diagnostics location close to you.
 Present that form and they will collect the proper specimen for your tests.
 There is no additional payment to the lab.
 We receive the results and send them directly to you (usually in 1-2 days). less

-At Health Testing Centers we make blood testing in Ramona as discreet an... more
+At Health Testing Centers we make blood testing in R... more

 At Health Testing Centers we make blood testing in Ramona as discreet and convenient as possible.
 All test results are confidential and are not part of your medical record unless you choose to share them with your doctor. less